+Im por tan C $\mathbf{T}{\mathbf{a}}$ :

-• Important To use any version of Sun Java System Directory or Oracle Directory Server to send user and group information to the hybrid service, a Directory Agent configuration change is required.
-Open the das.ini file (located in the Websense bin directory on the Directory Agent machine) and locate the following section: Enable next two parameters if your DS is Sun Java # GroupMembershipAttribute=uniqueMember # MemberOfAttribute=memberOf Enable the GroupMembershipAttribute and MemberOfAttribute parameters by removing the # symbol from the beginning of those lines, then save the file and restart Directory Agent.
+To use any version of Sun Java System Directory or Oracle Directory Server to send user and group information to the hybrid service, a Directory Agent configuration change is required.

+Open the das.ini file (located in the Websense bin directory on the Directory Agent machine) and locate the following section:

+Enable next two parameters if your DS

+is Sun Java

+GroupMembershipAttribute=uniqueMember

+MemberOfAttribute=memberOf

+Remove the comment symbol (#) from the GroupMembershipAttribute and MemberOfAttribute parameters, then save the file and restart Directory Agent.

-Under Root Context for Hybrid Filtering Users, click Add to provide a Root Context to use when gathering user and group data from the directory.
+Under Root Context for Hybrid Service Users, click Add to provide a Root Context to use when gathering user and group data from the directory.
 Narrow the context to increase speed and efficiency.
-See Adding and editing directory contexts, page 231.
+See Adding and editing directory contexts for the hybrid service, page 212.

-Provide a context that includes only users filtered by the hybrid service.
+Provide a context that includes only users managed by the hybrid service.

-2. Under Synchronize User Data, verify the Name or IP address of the Sync Service machine and the Port used for Sync Service communication (by default, 55832).
+Under Synchronize User Data, verify the Name or IP address of the Sync Service machine and the Port used for Sync Service communication (by default, 55832).